 Done right, this is a superb way to get the highest end hotel possible within your budget, especially if you're not desperate to stay at a particular place.
 One MoneySaver bagged a week at NYC's luxury Time Square Sheraton for £330, rather than usual £1,200.

 The technique's simple, but you'll need to spend a few minutes understanding it.
 So here's a little inspiration.
 For more successes and to add yours, read the Priceline success thread.

-For New York hotels, I paid 63% of a comparison site's cheapest for the same deal.
-Yet the time-saving was also cracking.
+For a New York hotel, I paid 63% of a comparison site's cheapest for the same deal.
+Yet the time saving was also cracking.
 Picking a hotel can be a nightmare, as you look on review sites and for every three 'it's the most amazing place I've ever been' posts, two say 'avoid like the plague'.

 How Priceline works

-Giant US site Priceline lets you book hotels in the normal manner too, but, for that, better bets are comparison sites such as Trivago, TravelSupermarket* or TripAdvisor*.
-Where Priceline comes into its own is its 'name your price' function, which works as follows:
+US-based site Priceline* lets you book hotels in the normal manner too, but, for that, comparison sites such as Trivago*, TravelSupermarket* or TripAdvisor* are a better bet - see Cheap Hotels for a full step-by-step guide.
+Where Priceline really comes into its own is its 'name your price' function, which works as follows:

 Select where you want to stay

 Simply select the location and area you want to stay in.

 Priceline follows its own star rating system.
 One thing you can't select is whether the bed is king or double, or a smoking or non-smoking room (in countries where smoking's allowed).
 Once booked, you can email the hotel to request these, though it's not guaranteed.
 If two separate beds are crucial, Priceline's probably not for you.